ceph/ceph/doc/cephfs/troubleshooting.rst

 the operation off to the MDS log.
 If it is waiting on the OSDs, fix them.
-If operations are stuck on a specific inode, you probably have a client holding caps which prevent others from using it, either because the client is trying to flush out dirty data or because you've encountered a bug in CephFS' distributed file lock code (the file "capabilities" ["caps"] system).
+If operations are stuck on a specific inode, you probably have a client holding caps which prevent others from using it, either because the client is trying to flush out dirty data or because you have encountered a bug in CephFS' distributed file lock code (the file "capabilities" ["caps"] system).

 If it's a result of a bug in the capabilities code, restarting the MDS is likely to resolve the problem.

-If there are no slow requests reported on the MDS, and it isn't reporting that clients are misbehaving, either the client has a problem or its requests aren't reaching the MDS.
+If there are no slow requests reported on the MDS, and it is not reporting that clients are misbehaving, either the client has a problem or its requests are not reaching the MDS.

+.. _ceph_fuse_debugging:

 ceph-fuse debugging
 ===================

-ceph-fuse also supports dump_ops_in_flight.
+ceph-fuse also supports ``dump_ops_in_flight``.
 See if it has any and where they are stuck.

 Debug output